The Quiz Package

 Engage people with an online quiz contest

 We will custom-build a fun quiz, themed to your business.
 Share it on social media!
 Offer prizes to the participants!
-Collect emails for newsletter and special offer distributions!
+Collect emails for your newsletter and special offer distributions!

 GET THE RESULTS YOU WANT: We will tailor the graphics and questions for you.
 Quiz topics can relate to seasonal interests to boost participation and promote specific products and services.

-SOCIAL MEDIA POWERED: Participants can “share” their results on social media to snag their friends and family’s attention, increasing reach.
+SOCIAL MEDIA POWERED: Participants can share their results on social media to snag their friends and family’s attention, increasing reach.

-MULTI-MEDIA PROMOTION: Across 3 platforms will ensure multiple exposures of your brand to our core audience.
+PRINT + DIGITAL + SOCIAL = multiple exposures of your brand to our core audience.

 The Quiz Package includes the following print and online features:

-- Hosted online quiz, with tailor-made graphics and questions.
+- 14-day hosted online quiz, with tailor-made graphics and questions.
 Shareable by you and users.

-- New email leads for you (collected with consent on the quiz).
+- New email leads for you (collected with consent via the quiz).

-- 1/4-page print ad in Planet S magazine.
+- 1/4-page print ad in one issue of Planet S magazine, which is on the street for 14 days.

-- Promotional posts on Planet S’ social media platforms (Facebook, Twitter and Instagram with 14,800 combined followers).
+- Four posts tagging you on Planet S’ social media platforms (Facebook, Twitter and Instagram with 14,800 combined followers).

 You supply: A contest prize with a retail value of $750–$1000.